 If you notice your child may not feel adapted to their new environment

-Each school campus has their own cafeteria expectations and rules to follow and I encourage you to help better explain why they are there to make the transition smooth for your child.
-The most important rule is to incorporate and teach Cafeteria kindness, where our children respect individuals and honor them for who they are.
+Each school campus has its own cafeteria expectations and rules to follow.
+The most important rule is to incorporate and teach cafeteria kindness, where our children respect individuals and honor them for who they are.
 Kindness is really what good manners are all about!

 Treating cafeteria employees with kindness

-- Teaching your children how to foster kindness to all employees in the lunch room.
+Teaching your children how to foster kindness to all staff in the lunchroom.

-- Remind your child that these workers are individuals who have feelings and we should respect them, just as we would want to be treated.
+Remind your child that staff are individuals who have feelings and we should respect them, just as we would want to be treated.